NIR-Responsive Multifunctional Artificial Skin for Regenerative Wound Healing

 TLDR The artificial skin promotes better wound healing and skin regeneration.

-The study presents a multifunctional artificial skin (NIR‐mFAS) designed to enhance regenerative wound healing for full-thickness wounds.
-This artificial skin uses a chitosan/silk fibroin hydrogel matrix to encapsulate and release epidermal growth factor (EGF), promoting cell migration and proliferation for re-epithelialization and neovascularization.
-Polydopamine nanoparticles (PDA‐NPs) within the matrix enable controlled release of BMP4 under 1064 nm NIR irradiation, reducing scarring by decreasing myofibroblasts.
-Additionally, the controlled release of CHIR99021 induces the conversion of myofibroblasts into dermal papilla-like cells, facilitating hair follicle and sebaceous gland regeneration.
-This system offers a smart therapeutic approach for high-quality wound healing with skin appendage regeneration.
+The study presents a multifunctional artificial skin (NIR-mFAS) designed to enhance the regenerative potential of full-thickness wounds.
+This artificial skin utilizes a chitosan/silk fibroin hydrogel matrix to encapsulate and sustain the release of epidermal growth factor (EGF), promoting cell migration and proliferation for improved re-epithelialization and neovascularization.
+The inclusion of photothermal responsive polydopamine nanoparticles allows for precise control over the release of BMP4, reducing scarring by inhibiting myofibroblasts.
+Additionally, the controlled release of CHIR99021 facilitates the conversion of myofibroblasts into dermal papilla-like cells, promoting hair follicle and sebaceous gland regeneration.
+This innovative system offers a smart therapeutic approach for high-quality wound healing with appendage regeneration, potentially applicable to other treatments requiring coordinated delivery of multiple pharmacological agents.